oflatt/bearlydancing/README.md

 Install python 3.

-Make sure that pip is installed- type pip (or try pip3)

-Run python setup.py.

-Do not run setup.py from IDLE- there seems to be a bug that causes ultra-slow download speeds.
+Run python3 setup.py.
+If this fails, install dependencies listed in src/dependencies.py using pip.

-To play the game without development features, set exportmode in variables.py to True.
+To play the game without development features, use python3 "bearly dancing.py" -exportmode

 ## building an executable